ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 For private-only vCenter Server environments, the VMware NSX® Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
 Therefore, the firewall and SNAT rules are not defined.
 As a result, internet connectivity cannot be enabled for private-only instances and Entrust licenses expire annually.
 {: note}

-### Procedure to find the firewall and SNAT rules defined (Entrust CloudControl 5.x only)
+### Procedure to find the firewall and SNAT rules defined (Entrust CloudControl 5.x and NSX-V only)
 {: #managing-entrust-cc-proc-find-firewall}

 1. Log in to the VMware® vSphere Web Client (FLEX) and find the ESG **mgmt-nsx-edge**.